cattmooper/cattmooper.github.io/_posts/2021-06-30-pass-completion-prediction-model.md

 - An initial Stratified 3-fold Grid Search to determine learning rate and number of estimators - this identified X estimators and a learning rate of N as being the best approach
 - A second Stratified 3-fold Randomized Search over a number of other hyperparameters (min_child_weight, gamma, subsample, colsample_bytree, max_depth) with learning rate and number of estimators fixed at the values found in the first search.
 This method is preferred as it helps identify the most important hyperparameters first and then gets the best out of them with tweaks on the additional variables.

+With these two hyperparameter searches carried out, the final predictive model can be trained.
+It's performance after a looks like this:

+with the Receiver Operating Characteristic looking like this:
+[ADD ROC CURVE IMAGE]

+The final step is to prepare the data for train and test.
+In order to emulate how this type of approach might (with a massive emphasis on might) be used in a professional capacity by a club, the data split has been to use all seasons up to the most recent season available (2019/20) for training, and then test the model on 2019/20.
+This has an obvious benefit of giving the model more data to train on but means that the robustness of the model should be checked as the test dataset is smaller than ideally.
+Ultimately this is a simple experiment, so this split setup will work fine for these purposes.